FabricMC/fabric-docs/develop/rendering/world.md

   - kevinthegreat1
 ---

-::: tip
+::: info PREREQUISITES
-It is recommended to read [Rendering Concepts](./basic-concepts) first.
+Make sure you've read [Rendering Concepts](./basic-concepts) first.
 This page builds on those concepts and discusses how to render objects in the world.

 This page also contains more modern rendering concepts, and you can read this page to get a better understanding of the "extraction" and "drawing/rendering" split.
 :::